tqtensor/vision-parse/README.md

 markdown_pages = parser.convert_pdf(pdf_path)
 ```

-Note: Please refer to [docs/faq.md](docs/faq.md) for more details on how to improve the performance of locally hosted vision models.
+**Note**: Please refer to [docs/faq.md](docs/faq.md) for more details on how to improve the performance of locally hosted vision models.

 ### API Models Usage (OpenAI, Azure OpenAI, Gemini, DeepSeek)